mmbase/mmbase-oldimport/contributions/natmm/readme.txt

 	See templates/nmintra/include/nav.jsp and templates/natmm/includes/top3_nav.jsp for examples on how to do this.

 6. add MySiteConfig.java to make sure the editors and url-rewriting work properly
+7. if your application uses crontabs (see config/modules/crontab.xml), please make sure that the implementation checks on the applications for which the crontab should apply (see as an example nl.mmatch.CSVReader.java).

 HINTS ON HOW TO DEVELOP WITH NATMM